-

 For centuries, Eurocentric narratives have dominated global historiography, frequently marginalizing Africa’s role in world history.
 Perpetuated by colonial-era historians, these perspectives often depicted Africa as a dark, passive and isolated continent.

-Historical and archaeological research across academia, reveals an intricate picture of the ancient trans-saharan African trade, dating from approximately 4000 BC(muda mrefu kabla ya 1 karne CE; and described as beginning with the age of African metallurgy in the case of the blacksmith-kings of Tarkur ‘old Senegal’), ikianzia zamani Ufalme ya Kush katika Kerma, Sudan; kupitia kwa Darb el-Arbain trade route, and facilitating the exchange of diverse commerce in incense, wheat, spices, gold, salt, animals/poultry, skilled artisan’s and ivory; and importantly, the import of minerals such as ‘obsidian'kutoka Tarkur [old Senegal] to create blades, objects, and metalworking – underscoring the high value placed on African trade-craft within these trade corridors.
-The region was an ethnic melting pot, with commerce spanning extensive geographical footprints; with records showing lasting contributions of Africa to other regions and cultures, across Mesopotamia, the Levant, na Aegean world, and recent anthropological research finding Manding maandishi katika misitu minene ya South America, suggesting early trans-continental connections, and cultural exchanges.
+Historical and archaeological research across academia, reveals however an intricate picture of the ancient trans-saharan African trade, dating from approximately 5000 B.C (muda mrefu kabla ya 1 karne CE; and described as beginning with the age of African metallurgy in the case of the blacksmith-kings of Tarkur ‘old Senegal’), ikianzia zamani Ufalme ya Kush katika Kerma, Sudan; kupitia kwa Darb el-Arbain trade route, and facilitating the exchange of diverse commerce in incense, wheat, spices, gold, salt, animals/poultry, skilled artisan’s and ivory; and importantly, the import of minerals such as ‘obsidian'kutoka Tarkur [old Senegal] to create blades, objects, and metalworking – underscoring the high value placed on African trade-craft within these trade corridors.
+The region was an ethnic melting pot, with commerce spanning extensive geographical footprints; with records showing lasting contributions of Africa to other regions and cultures, across Mesopotamia, the Levant, na Aegean world, and anthropological research recently discovering colossal Olmec sculptures with African facial lips and nose features, and Manding maandishi katika misitu minene ya South America, suggesting early trans-continental connections, and cultural exchanges.

 Njia za Silk: